sergio11/trust_certification_system_blockchain/README.md

 ### Security

-Los certificados digitales no pueden ser alterados o manipulados.
+Digital certificates cannot be altered or manipulated.
 They are generated and securely stored on a private blockchain network.
+Nothing and no one can change the information registered in the Blockchain.

 ### Integrity

 They assure in the face of third parties the authenticity of the identity and the information they contained.
+The registered information can be verified by third parties, such as companies, selection committees, etc.

 ### Simplicity

 Students or third parties can confirm the authenticity of the certificates immediately, using only the mobile phone.

+### Ownership

+The student or professional is the sovereign owner of the information and decides with whom to share it.
+Se garantiza la Identificación inequívoca del individuo o de los productos sin la posibilidad de que la información sea falsificada.